sub1inear/Hedgehog/README.md

 ### I: As Powerful as C++ with the Simplicity of Python and the Safety of Rust
 Make programming in Hedgehog and the resulting program as fast as possible, while maintaining safety.
+When these conflict, speed > simplicity > safety.

 ### II: Don't Reinvent the Wheel
 No drastic changes from C++ or Python; Hedgehog should look familiar and be easy to learn from either.

-### III: There Should Be One, and Only One, Way to Do It
+### III: There Should Be One, and Only One, Obvious Way to Do It
-Duplicates or slight reinventions should be avoided.
+Duplicates or slight reinventions that cause perplexity when choosing between them should be avoided.

 ## Quick Starts